Argusxiii13/NRCPNet/README.md

 5. Once you open it, open the terminal again, but this time, you need 2 terminal at once.
 You can activate the Split Terminal through the shortcut Ctrl + Shift + 5.

-6. Run these command at the terminal you opened :
+6. Run these command separately at the terminal you opened :

 ```bash
   npm install